anetczuk/LinakDeskApp/README.md

 In addition following package is required (installed from within venv):
 - `pip3 install --user vext.pyqt5`

+Moreover for unknown reason fixing bluepy permissions inside virtual environment can be ineffective leading to problems with scanning for nearby bluetooth devices.

+This problem can be worked arround by:
+1. executong application with `sudo` (highly not recomended)
+2. passing device's address by command-line argument `./src/linakdeskctl --connect {device_mac_address}`

 ## Examples of use of not obvious Python mechanisms: